The Serengeti's migration extravaganza

 “I enjoyed the laid-back, homely feel about my villa.
 The villa is large, and has a rambling feel about it, without losing personality.
 I arrived after a long day of travelling between camps in the Serengeti and immediately relaxed into the rhythm of the place.
 A short walk along the golf course produced some excellent last-minute birding bonanzas and dinner on the verandah was the perfect end to my Serengeti safari.”

-Have a look at our migration safaris on offer:
+Have a look at our handcrafted MIGRATION SAFARIS:

 ABOUT THE AUTHOR, SIMON ESPLEY